chainpoint/chainpoint-js/README.md

 }
 ```

-`hashIdNode` : The Version 1 UUID used to retrieve the proof.
+`proofId` : The Version 1 UUID used to retrieve the proof.

 `proof` : The Base64 encoded binary form of the proof.
 See [https://github.com/chainpoint/chainpoint-binary](https://github.com/chainpoint/chainpoint-binary) for more information about proof formats.
 That library can also be used to convert from one form to another.
 If the proof is not yet available, or cannot be retrieved, this will be set to `null`.